Hassi34/OneSpace/README.md

 if __name__ == "__main__":
     training(tabularConfig)
 ```
-Run the following command on the terminal to start the training job
+Run the following command in the terminal to start the training job
 ```bash
 python training.py
 ```